Megi Doçi

 Megi Doçi (born 14 October 1996) is an Albanian footballer who plays as a forward for Kategoria Superiore club Vllaznia and captains the Albania national team.

 Club career

 During the 2019–20, Doçi scored 88 league goals in just 18 games for Vllaznia, setting a new record in Albanian football.

-Doçi signed a six month contract with Galatasaray on 17 January 2024.
+Doçi signed a six-month contract with Galatasaray on 17 January 2024.

 International career

+Doçi made her senior debut on 14 June 2014 in a 3-0 Women's World Cup qualifying loss to Portugal.
+She scored her first goal on 31 August 2015 in a 7-1 Friendly match loss to Croatia.

 Doçi has been capped for the Albania national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.
 She has also been part of the Albania U19 squad.